USEPA/EPA_CCEMS_PostProcessingTool/docs/source/methodology.rst

 - NetBenefits_Criteria_Costs_7.0_GHG_Costs_3.0_95

 The base scenario is used only for the purpose of calculating the above parameters relative to a common scenario.
 As such, the reporting of these parameters in the tool's output files should not be seen as absolute valuations.
-Instead, these parameters are relative to the base scenario (default="202hold") which allows for calculation of incremental results relative to any scenario in the output files.
-For example, in the NPRM analysis, the no action case is comprised of CA framework OEMs meeting the framework while non-framework OEMs meet the SAFE FRM ("Framework_Safe").
-The action case is comprised of framework OEMs meeting the framework and then meeting the proposal for 2023 and later while non-framework OEMs meet SAFE standards and then the proposal for 2023 and later
+Instead, these parameters are relative to the base scenario (default="2020hold") which allows for calculation of incremental results relative to any scenario in the output files.
+For example, in the NPRM analysis, the No Action scenario is comprised of CA framework OEMs meeting the framework while non-framework OEMs meet the SAFE FRM ("Framework_Safe").
+The action scenario is comprised of framework OEMs meeting the framework and then meeting the proposal for 2023 and later while non-framework OEMs meet SAFE standards and then the proposal for 2023 and later
 ("Fw-To-Proposal_Safe-To-Proposal").
 These two scenarios should be chosen carefully from the output files to calculate any incremental costs, benefits and net benefits of the proposal relative to the no action case.